processesjs-com/advance-svg/README.md

 * in-page links

 The responsive behaiour allows fitting a graphic to pre-defined rectangular boundries (scenes), depending on the container's (div tag) width.
-The graphics shall define four rectangular boudries, from smalles to larges: Thumbnail, Small, Medium and Large.
+The graphics shall define four rectangular boudries, from smallest to largest: Thumbnail, Small, Medium and Large.

 The popup shapes are hidden from the scenes.
-When clicking on a popuplink the corresponding popup shape pops over.
+When clicking on a popuplink the corresponding popup shape will show over the popuplink.

 Five types of shapes can be set in the graphic:
 * displayX  - define boundaries (scenes) to fit various screen sizes: Thumb, Small, Medium and Large